Skip to content

 • workflow_id: status id of the entities, or status template id of the status of the entities,

-• representative: entities whose representative (name for reports, value for some observables, composition of the source and target names for a relationship...) matches the filter,
+• representative: representation of an entity (name for reports, value for some observables, composition of the source and target names for a relationship...),

 • connectedToId: the listened instances for an instance trigger.